 - Cream together the butter and sugars until light and fluffy on medium high speed.
 3-4 minutes.

 - Add in eggs one at a time, mixing ell between each and scraping down sides of bowl when needed.

-- Add in the vanilla, rum and coconut milk and mix again well
+- Add in the vanilla, rum and coconut cream and mix again well

 - Slowly add in the flour mixture on low and mix until just combined.
 Fold in the chocolate chips, macadamia nuts, candied pineapple and coconut flakes.
 Chill dough for 2 hours up to overnight